Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Step 1: Create a new virtual machine**
         - Fill in the basics as usual, allow RDP
-        - Lave disks as is
+        - Leave disks as is
         - Under networking, create a new network (16 bit CDIR)
         - Add a subnet /24
-        - leave rest of the setting as is
+        - leave rest of the settings as is
     - **Step 2: Create another new virtual machine with another VNet**
         - Same as above, different names